 How to use cannabis for sex

 If you’re new to cannabis I recommend vaporizing, it’s gentler on the lungs and allows you to reduce the temperature for a more subtle feel.
-Use a sativa or a sativa dominant hybrid such as Blue Dream or Maui Wowie, don’t use an indica as that can make you sleepy and you don’t want that during sex!
+Use a lighter THC cultivar (under 10%) and try different cultivars to see if they make you sleepy, you don’t want to feel couch lock during sex!
 Try a little bit and wait to see how you feel, then try a bit more until you are comfortable.